 This is done to ensure projects align with an organization’s strategies, goals, and objectives.
 It may also be the case that, as we get into performing a project or program, we find it no longer aligns, causing a reprioritization of all projects and programs in the portfolio.

 Project, program, and portfolio management aren’t the same.
 It’s key that they work together, however.
-To be effective, a portfolio manager should understand what project management is.
+To be effective, for example, a portfolio manager should understand what project management is.
 This allows the portfolio manager to ask the right questions of the program and project managers and interpret the information in the most effective way, so that the portfolio strategy is well thought out.

 With portfolio management, the organization is making sure that projects align to business strategies so it’s clear why particular work being done.
 To remain objective, it’s key that standards are developed for how projects are moved into and out of the portfolio.

 From the project and program management perspective, it’s key that the plans are correct and communicated clearly to enable effective decision-making within the portfolio.

 From a high level, projects are part of programs and portfolios, and programs are part of portfolios.
 Each are different, but most effective when managed as one.

 Editor’s note: This post was originally published in September 2017 and has since been updated for accuracy and comprehensiveness.